ArjunAshok17/EcoSentinel/README.md

 # EcoSentinel #
 In this document is the operating instructions for running the EcoSentinel pipeline on your own hardware, unlocking the same insights we have worked hard to develop.
 We are making this project completely open-source in an effort to stay transparent about our methods of analysis, earning some trust from the public, legislative officials, and company executives around the world about the information we are providing.
+It is however **important to note** that EcoSentinel is meant to be purely used through its web app.
+Though its functionality has not yet been achieved, you can experiment with the algorithms included throughout.

 Below, we provide a high-level overview of the custom-built pipeline we have constructed, and then dive into the details of each step.